kszczerbowski/goit-js-hw-11/README.en.md

 # Parcel template

-This project was created with Parcel [refer to documentation](https://parceljs.org/).
+This project was created with Parcel - [documentation](https://parceljs.org/).

 This is a homework project done during my IT Full Stack Developer course made in GoIT school in the end of JavaScript module.